mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "It is an illness, and I would rather be rid of it.
 I fear life, for life means another death is coming."

-I was taken aback by what thi was saying.
+I was aghast by what thi was saying.
 A gift so powerful was wasted on someone who wished it gone.
 That most evil of thoughts crossed my mind, too.
 To exchange the life of a friend for that of an acquaintence.
 But I stopped myself from lending it any time. _It doesn't become me_, as my mother would say.

 "What is his name?"
 I asked.